March 8 2023

 Can I submit more than one application in the same year?

 Organizations can only submit one application per year.
 Three calls for applications are planned each year for this program.
-The first submission is usually scheduled for November, the second for March and the third for September.
+The first submission is usually scheduled for the end of November, the second for March and the third for the end of August.

 Who should submit the application?